 As a general rule, an error involving the date of publication for the work may be corrected with a supplementary registration.
-In all cases, this determination should be based on the facts that existed at the time when the basic registration was made.
+This determination should be based on the facts that existed at the time when the basic registration was made.